-Psoriasis is a chronic skin condition that causes your skin cell production to speed up.
-The overactive cell production causes your skin to develop red patches and plaques, often with whitish-silvery scales.
-These patches and scales may be sore, itchy, and even painful.
+Psoriasis is a chronic skin condition that speeds up skin cell production.
+The overactive cell production commonly causes the skin to develop discolored patches and formations called plaques, often with silvery-white scales.

 There are three main types of skin cancer:

-Basal cell cancer and squamous cell cancer are the two most common types of skin cancer.
-Melanoma is more rare, but it’s also much more dangerous.
+BCC and SCC are the two most common types of skin cancer.
+Melanoma is rarer and much more dangerous.

 The symptoms of psoriasis include:

 - dry, cracked skin that may sometimes bleed

 On medium skin tones, it tends to be salmon-colored with silvery-white scales.
 On darker skin tones, the patches are more likely to appear as violet or dark brown patches.

 On light and fair skin tones, symptoms include raised red or pink skin patches occasionally paired with a silvery scale.

 Skin cancer can be hard to detect and diagnose because it

 You may notice a sore that doesn’t heal.
 You may also notice symptoms like unusual spots or bumps, which may appear: